learn-co-students/flatiron-bnb-methods-v-000/README.md

 Callbacks are ways to attach methods/behavior to different points of a model's life cycle, like before saving and before destroying.

-methods declared as callbacks should always be `private`, so they can't be called from code outside of the model.
+Methods declared as callbacks should always be `private`, so they can't be called from code outside of the model.

 ### Hint